Contraception

 • Only use water-based lube with condoms.
 Oil-based lube can cause latex condoms to break

-If you would like to learn more about condoms, including the internal condom:
+If you would like to learn more about condoms, including the internal (female) condom: